arihant2math/website/README.md

-# website
+# Website
-This supports the website that a few mathematical packages run on.
+This is the website that a few mathematical packages use as their website.